-In addition to your online e-bill, we will continue to mail you a hardcopy.
+If you wish to receive a hardcopy of your bill, you will need to contact the Bursar’s Office upon receiving email notification that your e-bill is available.
 NOTE: Whenever you change your schedule, it will result in adjustments to your charges.
-Therefore, you will receive a new bill anytime you make changes to your schedule during the allowed time frame.
+Therefore, you will receive a new bill following any changes you make to your class schedule during the allowed time frame.
 That new bill is due immediately.

 You can find answers to most of your billing questions by clicking our FAQs.
 Or, contact the GCC Student Billing (Bursar’s) Office.
 Any of our staff members can assist you.

 For information regarding your financial aid package call 413-775-1109.

 For information regarding the official process for adding or dropping a class or withdrawing altogether contact Enrollment Services at 413-775-1807/1801 or call the Advising Center at 413-775-1339.
 Click the “Refunds” menu option for general guidance regarding the process for withdrawal and our refund policy.